sebaderendarz/book-me/README.md

 sudo docker exec <container name> pg_dumpall -U <postgres-user> | gzip > <file name>.sql.gzip
 ```

-## Other Notes
+## Deployment

+Great tutorial [LONDON APP DEV](https://londonappdeveloper.com/django-docker-deployment-with-https-using-letsencrypt/) -> [YT VERSION](https://www.youtube.com/watch?v=3_ZJWlf25bY).
+Description here is an extended version of this tutorial adjusted for book-me use case.

+1. Buy a free domain on www.freenom.com.
+Country will be quite unknown like `bookme.tk`, but it does not metter.
-1. When searching for a free domain on freenom.com you need to specify a full domain, with country code like `example.tk`.
-Otherwise you will see that the domain you are insterested in is not available in any country!
+   1. When searching for a free domain you need to specify a full domain, with country code like `example.tk`.
+Otherwise you will see that the domain you are insterested in is not available in any country.
+2. Add a ssh key pair for ec2 instances - import the public ssh key for your local machine.
+It is needed to log into ec2 instace via ssh.
+   1. Other solution is to log into ec2 instance only through AWS management console.
+3. Spin up AWS ec2 t2.micro instance with 25GB of disk space.No need of Elastic IP address.
+You just need Public IPv4 DNS address that is assigned automatically.
+   1. Remember to specify the ssh key pair you just created.
+4. Add CNAME record to the AWS hosted zone.
+Pass ec2 instance Public IPv4 DNS address as target.
+5. Create a hosted zone in AWS Route 53 for the domain.
+6. Create A record for the hosted zone pointing to the default name (hosted zone name) and targeting the ec2 instance Public IPv4 address.
+   1. You can create CNAME record pointing to the Public IPv4 DNS address, but then you need to specify the subdomain.
+   2. Remember that both Public IPv4 and Public IPv4 DNS addresses change when you shutdown and restart the ec2 instance!
+In case you don't want such behaviour you should use an instance offered by other cloud provider with a stable public IP address or purchase Elastic IP address in AWS.
+7. Log into ec2 instance `ssh ec2-user@<Public IPv4 DNS>`.
+8. Run `ssh-keygen -t ed25519 -C 'Github BookMe Deploy key'` to generate a new ssh key.
+9. Take the newly created ssh public key and add this key to the remote repo deploy keys.
+This way you grant access to the remote repo for the ec2 instance.
+10. Run `sudo yum install -y git` to install git.
+11. Pull the app repo from remote.
+Use ssh based URL.
+12. `chmod +x` scripts in the scipts folder located at the top level directory of the repo.
+13. Run `install_deps.sh` script.
+You might be prompted to type sudo password a few times.
+14. Configure env vars for each container.
+Copy/paste the correct `env_vars/*-sample` file to the same directory, remove `-sample` suffix from the file name and specify correct values for variables in the file.
+15.